 - Method of stake out control. - Special conditions in the right-of-way agreements, Special Provisions, and Plans that could affect clearing and grubbing operations.
-These details could include trees to be saved, stakes and survey control points to be preserved, and known utilities that could be damaged during clearing operations. - Method of identifying objects to remain. - Acceptable temporary stockpile storage locations. - Ensure that the Contractor provides a copy of the Notice of Intent (NOI) that they submitted to the Oklahoma Department of Environmental Quality (DEQ).
-Emphasize that earth-disturbing activities are not to begin until a copy of the Authorization to Discharge permit issued by the DEQ has been given to the Resident Engineer for inclusion in the Project file. - Other required submittals, such as offsite disposal agreements. - Contractor's schedule/plan for the work, including the placement of temporary erosion and sediment control measures.
+These details could include trees to be saved, stakes and survey control points to be preserved, and known utilities that could be damaged during clearing operations. - Method of identifying objects to remain. - Acceptable temporary stockpile storage locations. - Identify whether project is within an ODEQ designated non-attainment air quality county (Oklahoma and Tulsa Counties) and if air curtain incinerators are required on the project. - Ensure that the Contractor provides a copy of the Notice of Intent (NOI) that they submitted to the Oklahoma Department of Environmental Quality (ODEQ).
+Emphasize that earth-disturbing activities are not to begin until a copy of the Authorization to Discharge permit issued by the ODEQ has been given to the Resident Engineer for inclusion in the Project file. - Other required submittals, such as copies of property owner agreements prior to any offsite disposal. - Contractor's schedule/plan for the work, including the placement of appropriate temporary erosion and sediment control measures prior to clearing and grubbing operations.
+And, the potential for phased construction to limit the amount of ground disturbance at one time. - Method of identifying all Eastern Red Cedar within the right-of-way to ensure their removal.